MAD9124/s2024-midterm-tests/README.md

 ```

 ### NOTES
-These tests are not standard unit / integration tests.
+- These tests are not standard unit / integration tests.
 They have been made for your convenience only (and mine for marking).

-We will be going over the best practices for testing later in the semester
+- We will be going over the best practices for testing later in the semester
+- I will do additional / similar testing against your hosted server at the render url provided, as well as on a cloned local version.